Tech-at-DU/React-Redux-Tetris-Tutorial/P01-Grid-Square/readme.md

 1. Building a timer system
 1. Implementing Game Over and Restart

 In this section you will make a component that represents a single grid square.
-The game board is played on a grid made up of grid squares.
+The game board is played on a grid made up of many grid squares.

 One square will look like this: